 Common size analysis, also referred as vertical analysis, is a tool that financial managers use to analyze financial statements.
-It evaluates financial statements by expressing each line item as a percentage of the base amount for that period.
-The analysis helps to understand the impact of each item in the financial statement and its contribution to the resulting figure.
+It evaluates financial statements by expressing each line item as a percentage of a base amount for that period.
+The analysis helps to understand the impact of each item in the financial statements and its contribution to the resulting figure.

 The technique can be used to analyze the three primary financial statements, i.e., balance sheet, income statement, and cash flow statement.
 In the balance sheet, the common base item to which other line items are expressed is total assets, while in the income statement, it is total revenues.